|The BEAM-DIMAP Data Format|

 VISAT and the scientific data processors use a simple data input/output format, which makes it easy to import ENVISAT data in other imaging applications.
 The format is called DIMAP and has been developed by SPOT-Image, France.
 The BEAM software uses a special DIMAP profile called BEAM-DIMAP.

 The BEAM-DIMAP is the standard I/O product format for VISAT and the BEAM Scientific Tools.
-The format was choosen, because it has a very simple and easy-to-understand structure.
+The format was chosen, because it has a very simple and easy-to-understand structure.

 A data product stored in this format is composed of